 While seated during your flight, exercise your legs from time to time.
 Move them up and down and back and forth.
 Bend your knees.
 Stand up and sit down.
 Every hour or two, get up and walk around.
 Do not take sleeping pills, and do not nap for more than an hour at a time.

 These measures have a twofold purpose.
 First, they reduce your risk of developing a blood clot in the legs.
 Research shows that long periods of sitting can slow blood movement in and to the legs, thereby increasing the risk of a clot.
 The seat is partly to blame.
 It presses against the veins in the leg, restricting blood flow.
 Inactivity also plays a role.
-It decelerates the movement of blood through veins.
+It slows the movement of blood through veins.
 If a clot forms, it sometimes breaks loose and travels to the lungs (known as pulmonary embolism), lodges in an artery, and inhibits blood flow.
 The victim may experience pain and breathing problems and cough up blood.
 If the clot is large, the victim could die.
-Second, remaining active, even in a small way, revitalizes and refreshes your body, wards off stiffness, and promotes mental and physical acuity which can ease the symptoms of jet lag.
+Second, remaining active, even in a small way, revitalizes and refreshes your body, wards off stiffness, and promotes mental alertness which can ease the symptoms of jet lag.

 Tip 8: Break up your trip

 On long flights traveling across eight, 10, or even 12 time zones, break up your trip, if feasible, with a stay in a city about halfway to your destination.
 For example, if you are traveling from New York to Bombay, India, schedule a stopover of a few days in Dublin or Paris.
 (At noon in New York, it is 5 p.m. in Dublin, 6 p.m. in Paris, and 10:30 p.m. in Bombay.)

 Tip 9: Wear comfortable shoes and clothes